jjhuang417/MastermindGame/README.md

 - Send back an object containing data to signal the guess results.
 - Was using postman to test the route, i was getting wrecked by the data type comparison.
 - I needed an array but the request was stringifying everything.
 I had to modify it to an actual array.

+4/15/22
+- Encountered a bug where the server was sending back the wrong feedback.
+It would turn all 'partial' into wrongs.
+- Originally I was sneding back the feedbacks without first saving it into a variable.
+After saving it into a variable and then sending it, it was finally outputting the right resutls.
+-